East Frisian Tea and the Famous Ostfriesentee Ceremony

 Optional- something sweet to enjoy with the tea (Pastry is nice, but a cookie will do)

-east frisian tea ceremony
+east frisian teas

 For the full ceremony, spoon loose Tea Leaves into a pot.